angusgee/cat-gpty/README.md

   <img src="./assets/chatgpt-with-error.png" alt="ChatGPT window with error message pasted into prompt" title="ChatGPT window with error message pasted into prompt">
 </p>

 💡 Pro tip: iterate!
-Checking again only takes a few more seconds and helps prevent innacurate results.
+Checking again only takes a few more seconds.
 Why not have the AI review your code for bugs, then check it again for vulnerabilities?

 ## Getting started